 CECL Next Steps

 The CECL implementation deadline is not too far away.
 As your organization prepares what one of the biggest changes in credit loss prediction, it’s important to take the right steps early.
 Using this guide, you can see the basics of where your organization should move to get ready.
-But for deeper insights, don’t be afraid to reach out to the team who will talk you through the process of developing lending software with the functionality to get the compliance you need.
+But for deeper insights, don’t be afraid to reach out to the team who will talk you through the process of developing online lending software with the functionality to get the compliance you need.